jcjorel/ec2-spot-converter/README.md

 /!\ WARNING /!\ Volumes attached after boot.
 YOUR NEW INSTANCE MAY NEED A REBOOT!
 ```
-As the option `--review-conversion-result` is specified, at conversion end, a **VIm Diff** window pops-up and allow interactive review of the differences between
+If the option `--review-conversion-result` is specified, at conversion end, a **VIm Diff** window pops-up and allow interactive review of the differences between
 the original now terminated instance and the newly created one: You should see differences only related to dates, AssociationIds, AMI (and storage(s) with 'DeleteOnTermination=True').

 ![Result review window](review-result.png)